-C. ADOT shall not, on the basis of disability, discriminate against, exclude from participation in, or deny the benefits of services, programs, or activities to a qualified person with a disability.

-- D. ADOT shall provide reasonable modifications when necessary to avoid discrimination. - E. ADOT shall not directly or through contractual, licensing, or other formal or informal arrangements, on the basis of disability, deny a qualified person with a disability the opportunity to participate in a service, program, or activity or to receive the benefits or services offered in accordance with law. - F. ADOT shall not use methods of program administration that have a discriminatory effect on individuals with disabilities. - G. ADOT shall not use eligibility criteria that unlawfully screen out individuals with disabilities. - H. ADOT shall not make any unnecessary inquiries into the existence of any individual disability
+- C. ADOT shall not, on the basis of disability, discriminate against, exclude from participation in, or deny the benefits of services, programs, or activities to a qualified individual with a disability. - D. ADOT shall provide reasonable modifications when necessary to avoid discrimination. - E. ADOT shall not directly or through contractual, licensing, or other formal or informal arrangements, on the basis of disability, deny a qualified individual with a disability the opportunity to participate in a service, program, or activity or to receive the benefits or services offered in accordance with law. - F. ADOT shall not use methods of program administration that have a discriminatory effect on individuals with disabilities. - G. ADOT shall not use eligibility criteria that unlawfully screen out individuals with disabilities. - H. ADOT shall not make any unnecessary inquiries into the existence of any individuals disability

-1.07 ADMINISTRATIVE RESPONSIBILITIES
+2.07 ADMINISTRATIVE RESPONSIBILITIES

-- A. The Director or the Director's designee shall appoint a department-wide ADA Coordinator. - B. The Facilities Management & Support Group is responsible for oversight of physical accessibility of program sites in which ADOT's programs, services, or activities are delivered.
-This oversight includes: - 1.
+- A. The Director or the Director's designee shall appoint a department-wide ADA Coordinator.
+The ADA Coordinator is responsible for Coordinating ADA compliance and investigates ADA complaints alleging noncompliance. - B. The Facilities Management & Support Group is responsible for maintaining database of improvements for physical accessibility of program sites in which ADOT's programs, services, or activities are delivered.
+Functions include: - 1.
 Ensuring that existing facilities are accessible; - 2.
 Ensuring that new construction complies with accessibility guidelines; - 3.
 Ensuring building modifications are made in compliance with the ADA; and - 4.
 Negotiating accessibility issues when renewing leases, including assigning responsibility for accessibility matters between the landlord and tenant, as appropriate.

-1.08 POLICY STANDARDS
+2.08 POLICY STANDARDS

 - A. Ensuring Access to Program, Service, or Activity to Individuals with Disabilities.
-Including, but is not limited to: the application process, documentation and reporting requirements, agency appointments, public meetings, hearings and events, licensing, certification, and work activities must comply with ADA/504. - B. ADOT shall not exclude qualified individuals with disabilities from ADOT's programs, services, or activities on the basis of disability if they meet the programs essential eligibility requirements, with or without reasonable modification of rules, policies, or procedures or the provision of auxiliary aids and services. - C. ADOT may impose legitimate safety requirements even if the safety requirements screen out individuals with disabilities.
+Including, but is not limited to: the application process, documentation and reporting requirements, agency appointments, public meetings, hearings and events, licensing, certification, and work activities must comply with ADA/504. - B. ADOT shall not exclude qualified individuals with disabilities from ADOT's programs, services, or activities on the basis of disability if they meet the programs essential eligibility requirements, with or without reasonable modification of rules, policies, or procedures or the provision of auxiliary aids and services.